Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-In the evening, you cross the road to the City Marina and board the Schooner Freedom for a delightful sunset sail.
-Feel free to join the crew as they raise the sails!
+This evening, head across the street to the City Marina and board the Schooner Freedom for a magical sunset sail—feel free to join the crew as they raise the sails!

 Today's Ride Choices